kiuchi1337/.dotfiles/README.md

 - deploy_dotfiles.sh -> Copies dotfiles from ~/.dotfiles into their respective directories
 - update_repo.sh -> Copies current dotfiles back into the repo and pushes to GitHub

+- To copy individual files, use cp -v SOURCE_FILE TARGET_FILE
+- To copy whole directories, use cp -rv SOURCE_DIR/ TARGET_DIR/
+- To copy only the conentents of a directory, use cp -rv SOURCE_DIR/* TARGET_DIR/ or cp -rv SOURCE_DIR/.
+TARGET_DIR/

 - WSL Error:
     - Open nvim
     - :set ff?